Mountains and snow, they go together like peanut butter and jelly.

 Summer in Lake Tahoe is a pure, straight-from-the-jar kind of good time.
 Between the lake and trails, rivers and campgrounds, there’s quite literally an endless amount of things to do in Lake Tahoe in summer.

-If you’ve been browsing for summer activities then you’re probably well-versed with the usual suspects; Emerald Bay, D.L.
-Bliss, Sand Harbor, the Rubicon Trail.
+If you’ve been browsing for summer activities then you’re probably well-versed with the usual suspects; Emerald Bay State Park , D.L.
+Bliss State Park, Sand Harbor, the Rubicon Trail, even a Heavenly Mountain Gondola Ride.
 We love ‘em all.
 But there’s a lot more to love.

-So, here are eight of our favorite things to do during a Lake Tahoe summer (that you haven’t already read about one million times before):
+So, here are eight of our favorite things to do in Lake Tahoe in summer (that you haven’t already read about one million times before).